-2020/21 will see work on several major capital programmes including the continuation of the second phase of Supertram rail replacement and the Tram-Train project.
+2021/22 will see work on several major capital programmes including a number of schemes funded through Transforming Cities Fund to improve public transport and active travel.
 Further work will also be undertaken on the business case for the Sheffield City Region Mass Transit scheme to seek funding to deliver sustainable arrangements for the future operation of the tram network (or its alternative) beyond 2024.
-Planning and delivery has started in earnest on the projects comprising the region's successful bid for Transforming Cities Fund.
-The projects will be delivered through to 2022/23.